ramezanifar/vscode_remote_guide/README.md

 - From VSCode Terminal menu, open a terminal and browse the Linux file system.
 - To close, click on the ssh icon at the left bottom of the window to open the Command Palette.
 Then select Close Remote Connection.
 # Connection failure
 If you faced any issue connecting from VSCode, try to use Git Bash.
-That must work before you can use VSCode.
+If by using Git Bash connection is still unsuccessful, check the SSH config.
-When connection is unsuccessful, some useful error messages are echoed in the OUTPUT pane in VSCode (down the page there are three tabs: TERMINAL, PROBLEM, OUTPUT).
+In VSCode when connection is unsuccessful, some useful error messages are echoed in the OUTPUT pane in VSCode (down the page there are three tabs: TERMINAL, PROBLEM, OUTPUT).

 # Run and Debug code
 Assume we have a python code on the remote machine.
 We want to see the code in an editor.
 In the VSCode, install the *Python extension for Visual Studio Code* to be able to edit a python code and format it properly and run it and debug it.